Skip to content

 Step 5: Retrieving the flag

-The admin panel at /admin displays the flag at the top of the page:
+The flag is at the top of /admin:

 OSS{w34k_md5_h4sh1ng}